 Other damage that materials can suffer is rust, and not only does this tarnish the aesthetics of the material, but it can also be harmful to the quality too.
-This is why rust removal is an important process, and below we have looked at how fiber lasers play an important role in this.
+This is why rust removal is an important process and just one of the many cleaning applications of a fiber laser.

 Rust is generally known as the result of a reaction between iron and oxygen when there is water or air moisture present.
 After time, this material can suffer complete rust damage, and simply disintegrate.

 There are other types of rust, such as reactions between iron and chloride in an environment that has limited oxygen, in which case you may see green rust.
 It’s not just metals that suffer rust damage, other materials, such as concrete, can also be subject to it too.